Sucerquia/myutils/doc/about.rst

 About
 =====

-These package is a set of tools created by Daniel Sucerquia and pretends to collect useful codes for different porpuses.
+This package is a set of tools created by Daniel Sucerquia and pretends to collect useful codes for different porpuses.